bodastage/bts-ce-docs/_build/html/_sources/installation.rst.txt

 Follow the steps below to install the application:

 1. Download Docker Community Edition for your platform from https://www.docker.com/community-edition#/download.
-Optionally, install Docker Toolbox depending on your Windows OS version for Windows users.

 2. Download the latest release files for BTS-CE from https://github.com/bodastage/bts-ce/releases